JOSUERV99/data-structures-from-scratch/README.md

 # DataStructuresFromScratch

-The purpose of this repository is to know, experiment and implement many of the most used data structures with the only rule that each structure must be implemented from
+The purpose of this repository is to learn, experiment and implement many of the most used data structures with the only rule that each structure must be implemented from